khanonjs/khanon.js-website/public/docs/0-whats-coming-up.md

 To have the first production version we have to implement these items:

-&nbsp;
 - Input events decorator.

-&nbsp;
 - Improve states workflow.

-&nbsp;
 - Improve actors integration in a loaded scene.

-&nbsp;
 - Sounds and musics module.

-&nbsp;
 - Project builder for debug and production versions.

 # Future features